troymessina/BiophysicsBioImaging/01-Locomotion.md

 As the back leg moves forward it undergoes motion corresponding to half of a full pendulum oscillation.
 :::

-From [Fig. 5](#Fig1-5) we see that a step corresponds to one half of the full sinusoidal oscillation.
+From [](#Fig1-5) we see that a step corresponds to one half of the full sinusoidal oscillation.
 In terms of our solutions Eqn. {eq}`eq1-10`, this corresponds to a time such that
 ```{math}
 :label: eq1-11
 \pi = \sqrt{\frac{g}{\ell}}\tau